mawrkus/pull-request-review-guide/README.md

 #### Answer all comments / Write the end of the story

 Before closing the review, answer all the comments.
 Not only as matter of respect for you reviewers (after all, they are spending time and energy as well) but also because a review is a dialogue and, as such, it should have clear a conclusion.

+Moreover, it can be helpful as a reference in the future.

 • [Go to top](#-guidelines) •